 Turn left on South Yosemite.

 Bonus: 2220 Yosemite - Actor David Janssen owned this home in 1967.
-He is best known for portraying Dr. Kimble on TV's The Fugitive.
+He is best known for his portrayal of Dr. Kimble on TV's The Fugitive.
 David was an avid golfer and played at the Canyon Country Club links in 1967 after starring with John Wayne in The Green Berets.

 Actor David Janssen